Behind the Screen Tour

 The Jim Henson Exhibition: Guided Tour & Screening Program

-Along with a guided tour of The Jim Henson Exhibition, students learn about the science, technology, engineering, art, and math behind the creation of imaginary worlds through puppetry, with a screening of the documentary Jim Henson: Behind the Seams (2014) in one of the Museum’s state-of-the-art movie theaters.
+Along with a guided tour of The Jim Henson Exhibition, students learn about the science, technology, engineering, art, and math behind the creation of imaginary worlds through puppetry, with a screening of clips from Henson's Muppet Show in one of the Museum’s movie theaters..
 This program is a dynamic complement to any STEAM curriculum.

 90 minutes (recommended), 10-50 students, $7/student ($3/student for Title I )